Nobuyuki Abe: Premiership (1939–1940)

 Abe became Prime Minister on 30 August 1939.
 He concurrently held the portfolio of Foreign Minister.
 During a reign which lasted only four months, Abe sought to end as quickly as possible the Second Sino-Japanese War, and to maintain Japan's neutrality in the growing European conflict.
-He was also opposed to efforts by elements within the Army to form a political-military alliance with Nazi Germany and Fascist Italy.
+He also opposed to efforts by elements within the Army to form a political-military alliance with Nazi Germany and Fascist Italy.
 Increasingly lacking in support from either the military or the political parties, Abe was replaced by Mitsumasa Yonai in January 1940.